paralus/paralus/CONTRIBUTING.md

 # Rcloud Base

-This repository contains all the rcloud-system components that are the backbone for ztka and gitops.
+This repository contains all the rcloud-system components that are the backbone for Paralus.

 ## Prerequisites